1g1o0w1r1i/M1-Projectgoal-UTI-/1_Requirements/README.md

    * Easy to Operate
  # EXPLANATION
      Phonebook Management System is the way that users can add a new phone record,modify and display existing phone records, search a particular phone record and delete phone records using file
+ # SWOT ANALYSIS

+ # 4W'S and 1'H
+# Who
+* List of contacts
+# What
+* Add and delete of contacts.
+* Search and Modify the list of records.
+* Display after modification made if any needed.
+# When
+* when the user wants to save time and reduce their manual work and performs tasks quickly
+# Where
+* There are lots of contact records and lists of people are there in all over the world.
+# How
+* This issue can be solved by creating a system application.
+In that, we can add contacts, search specific contact, modify contact record, delete any contact and display the records using the file.

 **#RESEARCH:**
         1.People who don't have time to write  the phone numbers in phonebook management system manually can use this application to do operations like insert,modify,list search and delete operations.